skjdghsdjgsdj/noisy-gif-player/README.md

 1. In a terminal, `cd` to the project's directory and run `chmod +x convert.sh` to make the conversion script executable.
 2. Format your SD card as FAT32.
 3. Create two directories in the root: `gifs` and `wavs`.

+Now, convert a video into a compatible GIF and WAV format:

+1. Download a video to your computer that you want to load.
+Pick a video that's only a few seconds long because longer ones might drift out of audio sync.
+Let's assume it's called `test.mp4` and you stored it in the same directory as this project.
+2. Open a terminal and `cd` to the project's directory.
+3. Run `./convert.sh test.mp4`.
+This outputs `test.gif` and test.wav in the same directory.
 4. Copy `test.gif` to `gifs/` and `test.wav` to `wavs/`.

 The resulting SD card structure should look like: